 - Registered education savings plan (RESP): An RESP is a special type of savings account designed to help you save for your child’s education after high school.
 The federal government provides a grant of 20% of your annual contribution, subject to a maximum grant of $500 per year and a lifetime maximum of $7,200 for each child up to age 17.
 RESPs are tax-sheltered, meaning you don’t pay income tax on the earnings while the money is invested in the plan.

-- Tax-Free Savings Account (TFSA): TFSAs were designed to supplement RRSPs, since they provide you with another way to shelter a portion of your investment earnings from income tax.
-You may contribute a maximum of $5,000 per year from 2009 to 2012 and $5,500 for 2013, and there is no tax payable on investment growth.
+- Tax-free savings account (TFSA): TFSAs were designed to supplement RRSPs, since they provide you with another way to shelter a portion of your investment earnings from income tax.
+You may contribute a maximum of $5,500 per year ($6,000 as of 2019), starting the year you arrive.
+There is no tax payable on investment growth or when you take money out of it.